KCErb/bread-basket/README.md

 [![Build Status](https://travis-ci.org/bread/bread-basket.svg?branch=master)](https://travis-ci.org/bread/bread-basket)
 [![Coverage Status](https://coveralls.io/repos/bread/bread-basket/badge.svg?branch=master)](https://coveralls.io/r/bread/bread-basket?branch=master)

 Basket is a tool for publishing scientific findings.
 It's the last piece of the :bread: framework for scientific computing.
+It is still being built just like the rest of bread, so don't try to use it yet!

-For now it just makes scientific posters.
+When it is finished it will make scientific posters.
 In the future though, it should help make figures, presentations, and maybe even full journal articles.

-## Installation and Usage
+## (Planned) Installation and Usage

 Since :bread: hasn't been built (at all) yet, this little piece of the framework is pretty lonely.
-As such the present intended use is just as a command-line utility.
-For making scientific posters.
+So for now it's just a command-line utility for making scientific posters.
 To use it, first get it into your Ruby environment with

     $ gem install bread-basket